fesch/Structorizer.Desktop/README.md

 # Why having started this project?

 In fact, I was not satisfied by the result of other NSD-editors, so I started writing my own one.
-I think I started drawing the first schemes and thinking about it\'s internal structure in july 2006.
+I think I started drawing the first schemes and thinking about it\'s internal structure in July 2006.
 The first lines of code were written during the summer and for September a first more or less functional version was available.

 # Project history